Alaskan Independence Party: Registered members

 registered members has grown to nearly 19,000, making it the state's third largest party and about a quarter the size of the state's Democratic party (Republicans had 124,892 members and the Democrats had 75,047).

+At the time of its dissolution, the party had 19,117 registered members.
+The Alaska Division of Elections stated that these voters would be notified of the party's dissolution, and would have 30 days after receiving notice to register with another party.
+After 30 days, their affiliation would be changed to "Undeclared".

 On September 2, 2008, the Alaska Division of Elections had records that Todd Palin, husband of Governor Sarah Palin (a Republican and vice-presidential candidate), had registered as a member of the Alaskan Independence Party in 1995.
 He remained registered with the party until 2002.
 David Niewert and Max Blumenthal wrote in Salon about the third party's influence in gaining election of Sarah Palin as mayor of Wasilla in her first political office.